cplpearce/tweeter/README.md

 This little app will suit anyone, however I should warn you at this stage this is purely a self-contained application.
 When you do tweet, to your millions of followers, sadly only you will be able to read them.

 ##### How:
+This project is created using a mix of Nodejs, Javascript, jquery, html/css, and various other mechanisms for displaying html.
+The backend of this app was created by Lighthouse Labs.

-First clone this to your local machine running Nodejs.
-Then npm install the following:
+To get this running on your local machine running Nodejs, npm install the following:
 *    "body-parser": "^1.15.2",
 *    "chance": "^1.0.2",
 *    "express": "^4.13.4",